danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 *Guidance: This section gives details on how we plan on engaging with customers to validate our assumptions and design.*

+We plan to make the autoscale feature available to all customers.
+However, it is not enabled by default. customers must enable (or disable) the feature.

 ### Customer Research Required

+We have heard and learned from more than one customer that they wanted to have the autoscale capability to run their data workloads that may vary signficantly.
+No additonal customer research is required.

 ### Criteria for Customer Selection

+All customers are eligible.

 ### Customers Selected

+All customers.

 ## User Interface (PM)